status-im/nim-drchaos/README.md

 defaultMutator(fuzzTarget)
 ```

-Dr. Chaos will generate millions of inputs and run `fuzzTarget` under a few seconds.
+drchaos will generate millions of inputs and run `fuzzTarget` under a few seconds.
 More articulate examples, such as fuzzing a graph library are in the `examples/` directory.

 Defining a `==` proc for the input type is necessary. `proc default(_: typedesc[T]): T` can also